Roasted cauliflower guacamole is a healthy snack recipe that is so easy to make!

 - Roast in the oven for 25-30 minutes at 450 until lightly brown.

 - Remove from oven and allow to cool to room tempertature or place in the fridge to cool

 - Add the cooled roasted cauliflower to the food processor and process until almost smooth.

-- Add 2 small or 1 large avocaodo cubed, the juice of 1 lime and ½ tsp. of salt to the food processor and blend until well incorporated.
+- Add 2 small (or 1 large avocado), the juice of 1 lime and 1/2 tsp. of salt to the food processor and blend until well incorporated.

-- Add the minced garlic, chopped red onion and cilantro.
+- Add the garlic powder, 1/2 of the chopped red onion and cilantro.
 Process until smooth.

 - Remove the guacamole from the food processor into a serving bowl.
-Add ½ avocado cubed, 1 small roma tomato cubed, and chopped red onion for texture and flavor.
+Add 1/2 avocado cubed, the chopped tomatoes, and the rest of the chopped red onion and cilantro for texture and flavor.
 Stir well.
 Taste for seasoning add optional cayenne pepper and stir.